Radiative Higgs mode in photoinduced $\eta$ pairs

 The detection of $\eta$ pairs in experimental settings presents significant challenges due to the intricate nature of these quantum states.
 First, the Hamiltonian of the system must preserve the number of $\eta$ pairs, corresponding to a hidden SU(2) symmetry.
 This requirement is not easily met in typical experimental setups, making it difficult to create and maintain the required conditions for $\eta$ pairs.
 In addition, the transient nature of photoinduced $\eta$ pairs adds another layer of complexity.
 These pairs are typically short-lived and require ultrafast measurement techniques to capture their dynamics.
 The use of advanced laser systems, such as ultrashort pulse lasers, is essential to induce and probe these states, but even with these tools, the signal can be weak and easily obscured by noise.

 As a candidate physical quantity, Kaneko {\it et al}. demonstrated one of the hallmarks of superconductivity, the nonvanishing charge stiffness of the photoinduced $\eta$-pairing states, by analyzing the system-size dependence using the exact diagonalization method~\cite{Kaneko20}.
-Time- and angle-resolved photoemission spectroscopy experiments would provide us with the signature of the photoinduced insulator-to-metal quantum phase transition~\cite{Ejima22}, while it is still challenging to carry out such an experiment in optical lattices, they are strong candidates to prepare Hubbard-type models.
-The other candidate might be the entanglement entropy, showing the entanglement growth due to the photoinduced $\eta$-pairing state~\cite{Ejima23}, since the von Neumann entropy and the second-order R\'{e}nyi entropy can be detected in optical lattices~\cite{Islam2015,Kaufman2016}.
+Time- and angle-resolved photoemission spectroscopy experiments would provide clear signatures of the photoinduced insulator-to-metal quantum phase transition~\cite{Ejima22}.
+Although performing such experiments in optical lattices remains highly challenging, they are neverthless strong candidates for realizing Hubbard-type models.
+The other candidate might be the entanglement entropy, showing the entanglement growth due to the photoinduced $\eta$-pairing state~\cite{Ejima23}, since the von Neumann entropy and the second-order R\'{e}nyi entropy can be detected in optical lattices~\cite{Islam2015,Kaufman2016, PhysRevLett.101.265301}.

-Here, we demonstrate that the nonequilibrium optical conductivity $\sigma(\omega; t)$ shows a characteristic negative spectral weight only for the optimal pump-pulse parameter set, which maximally enhances photoinduced $\eta$-pairing state.
+Here, we demonstrate that the nonequilibrium optical conductivity $\sigma(\omega; t)$ shows a characteristic negative spectral weight only for the optimal pump-pulse parameter set, which maximally enhances the photoinduced $\eta$-pairing state.
 The integrated negative spectral weights $f(t)$ coincide almost perfectly with those from the pair correlations after the Fourier transformation.
-The time dependence of $f(t)$ shows coherent oscillations similar to previously reported Higgs oscillations in conventional s-wave and unconventional d-wave superconductors \cite{annurev:/content/journals/10.1146/annurev-conmatphys-031119-050813}.
+The time dependence of $f(t)$ shows coherent oscillations similar to previously reported Higgs oscillations in conventional $s$-wave and unconventional $d$-wave superconductors \cite{annurev:/content/journals/10.1146/annurev-conmatphys-031119-050813}.